API 580 RBI Quiz Questions for Inspectors

 • D) Implement standard schedule

-Explanation: Acceptable risks may not need urgent change.
+Explanation: Acceptable risks may not need urgent change when probability is minimal.

 • A) Monitor only